hjoliver/cylc-doc/src/tutorial/introduction.rst

    Cylc was originally developed at NIWA (The National Institute of Water and Atmospheric Research, New Zealand) for running their weather forecasting workflows.
-Cylc is now developed by an international partnership including NIWA and the Met Office (UK).
+It is now developed by an international partnership including NIWA, the Met Office (UK), and members of the Unified Model Consortium.
    Though initially developed for meteorological purposes Cylc is a general purpose tool as applicable in business as it is in scientific research.

 .. nextslide::